makafis/regex_rally-web-0615-public/README.md

 # Regex Rally

+## Objectives
+Get comfortable using regular expressions.

+## Instructions
 Regex is awesome.
 Go do some exercises.
+This lab is test-driven so just run `rspec` to get started.